DevExpress/devextreme-demos/JSDemos/Demos/Charts/ChartsDrillDown/description.md

 ## Bind to Data

-This demo bounds the drill-down chart to an array of objects.
+This demo binds the drill-down chart to an array of objects.
 To visualize hierarchical data in the drill-down chart, filter the data source by the `parentID` for different drill-down views in the `filterData` function.

 ## Implement View Navigation